 Patient Care Services Shared Governance

-Shared governance is a hallmark of nursing excellence.
-Through a dynamic staff-leader partnership, shared governance promotes collaboration, shared decision-making and accountability for improving quality of care, safety, and enhancing work life.
-At Johns Hopkins All Children's, the new shared governance structure engages multidisciplinary front-line team members to create solutions around issues in clinical practice, quality improvement, professional development and nursing research.
+At Johns Hopkins All Children's Hospital, the shared governance structure engages clinical nurses to create solutions around issues in clinical practice, quality improvement, professional development and nursing research.
 Unlike a traditional or typical decision-making hierarchy, this model shares responsibility and accountability across all levels of our Patient Care Services division to provide equal power, authority and decision-making.
-The benefits of shared governance become evident through front-line empowerment and an increased sense of ownership by nurses and clinical staff.
-In turn, these promote individual and group motivation, development of new knowledge and skills, and greater employee satisfaction-which in turn supports recruitment and retention of outstanding staff.
+The benefits of shared governance become evident through clinical nurse empowerment and an increased sense of ownership by nurses and clinical staff.
+In turn, these promote individual and group motivation, development of new knowledge and skills, and greater employee satisfaction.
+This supports recruitment and retention of outstanding staff.
 All these benefits of the shared governance model enhance quality of care, resulting in improved outcomes and increased patient and family satisfaction.

 Shared Governance Benefits: